edison-fw/edison-wiki/vanilla.md

   * I2C (v4.8)
   * Pinctrl and GPIO drivers are in upstream (v4.8)
   * SPI in PIO mode (v4.8)
-  * Wi-Fi is working, at least it connects to open networks where I\'m able to ping and get some data from server (v4.9)
+  * Wi-Fi is working, at least it connects to open networks where I'm able to ping and get some data from server (v4.9)
   * SD card detection and SD card interface are enabled (v4.9)
   * intel_idle (v4.10)